How To Add An Email Account For Your Domain Name

 - Email: Enter only the prefix here (i.e. the part before the “@”) – e.g. “info“, “enquiries“, “accounts“, “fred“, “mary_anderson“, etc…

 - Password (again): Confirm your password.

 - Strength: Enter a “Very Strong” password here for security reasons.

-- Mailbox Quota: Depend on your hosting setup, you may be able to increase your allocated size
+- Mailbox Quota: Depend on your hosting setup, you may be able to increase the allocated size of your mailbox

 Click on Save when finished to create your new email account …

 As mentioned above, you should aim to create a very strong password to any prevent security issues with your email. cPanel offers a Password Generator feature (see “4” in the above screenshot).
 We recommend using this feature to create secure passwords …

 If you’re looking for a password generator / online password manager, check out these video tutorials: Using Password Managers

 Once your email account has been created, it will be listed under the Account @ Domain section …